kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0047 Aircraft registration.md

 \(ii\) Loses status as a resident alien and does not become a citizen of the United States at the same time; or

-\(iii\) In any manner ceases to act as trustee and is not immediately replaced by another who meets the requirements of §47.7(c).
+\(iii\) In any manner ceases to act as trustee and is not immediately replaced by another who meets the requirements of [[Volume 1/C Aircraft/0047 Aircraft registration.md#§47.7   United States citizens and resident aliens.|§47.7]](c).

 \(b\) The Certificate of Aircraft Registration, with the reverse side completed, must be returned to the Registry—